-When plan experience differs from the actuarial assumptions, unfunded accrued liability (UAL) emerges.
+When plan experience differs from the actuarial assumptions, UAL emerges.
 The new UAL may be positive or negative.
 If the total UAL is positive (i.e., accrued liability exceeds assets), the employer is required to make contributions to pay off the UAL over time.
-This is called the Unfunded Accrued Liability Contribution component.
+This is called the UAL Contribution component.
 There is an option to prepay this amount during July of each fiscal year, otherwise it is paid monthly.

 In measuring the UAL each year, plan experience is split by source.
 Common sources of UAL include investment experience different than expected, non-investment experience different than expected, assumption changes, and benefit changes.
 Each source of UAL (positive or negative) forms a base that is amortized, or paid off, over a specified period of time in accordance with the CalPERS [Actuarial Amortization Policy](#).
-The Unfunded Accrued Liability Contribution is the sum of the payments on all bases.
+The UAL Contribution is the sum of the payments on all bases.
 See the [Schedule of Amortization Bases](#) section of this report for an inventory of existing bases and Appendix A for more information on the amortization policy.